Psoriasis is a chronic (long-lasting) skin condition. People with psoriasis have

 What Are the Signs & Symptoms of Psoriasis?

-The main symptom of psoriasis (pronounced: seh-RYE-eh-siss) is red, thickened patches
+The main symptom of psoriasis (seh-RYE-eh-siss) is red, thickened patches of skin called plaques.

 Plaques can happen anywhere.
-In teens, they're most common on the:
+In children, they're most common on the:

 areas where skin touches skin (such as where the arm bends or in the armpit)